entando/entando-docs/vuepress/docs/next/tutorials/solution/customer-portal.md

 ## Using the Customer Portal

-To access the Customer Portal, your organization administrator needs to provide credentials.
-Then you can create and track service tickets as well as request and track subscriptions.
+To access the Customer Portal, your organization administrator needs to provide  you with the proper user credentials.
+You can then create and track service tickets as well as request subscriptions.

 Once you login to the Customer Portal, you will see a list of customers.
 Click on a customer to view details and track their projects.

-1. To create a `Service Ticket` for a project: from the `Action` pull-down menu → `Open Ticket`
+1. To create a `Service Ticket` for a project: \
+from the `Action` pull-down menu → `Open Ticket`

 ![Customer Portal Open Ticket](./images/cp-open-ticket.png)

-2. To request a Subscription or track Tickets, use the `Action` pull-down menu and select the corresponding option.
+2. To request a Subscription or track Tickets: \
+use the `Action` pull-down menu and select the corresponding option.

 ## Resources
 * Go to [Jira Service Management](https://www.atlassian.com/software/jira/service-management) for more information.